smuhie/Benchmarking_quantum_computation_for_chemical_reactivity/README.md

 # Reaction observable benchmarks for useful quantum computation in chemical reactivity

-This repository contains the Python code used to generate Figures 1–4 for the manuscript:
+This repository contains reproducible figure-generation python code and final figure files for the manuscript *Reaction observable benchmarks for useful quantum computation in chemical reactivity*.

 **Reaction observable benchmarks for useful quantum computation in chemical reactivity**